At a glance

 - Extreme temperatures

 Keeping a rosacea diary can help you to find out what may be triggering your migraines.
-That way, you can avoid at least some of the triggers.
+If you know what the triggers are, you can at least try to avoid some of them when possible.

 Although rosacea is usually harmless, having a red face or nose can affect your psychological wellbeing.
-Many people with rosacea will know what it’s like to be stared at, or to realize that others suspect that their nose is red because they drink too much alcohol.
-This is because rosacea isn’t a well-known condition.
-Other common skin conditions like acne are much better known.
+It's not uncommon to be stared at, or to realize that others suspect that your nose might be red because you drink too much alcohol.
+These reactions usually occur because rosacea isn’t a well-known condition.
 So it can help to be open about the skin condition and tell your family, friends and colleagues what it is.

 When people are ill or need medical advice, they usually go to see their family doctor first.
 Read about how to find the right doctor, how to prepare for the appointment and what to remember.